Galen Rupp wins 2nd straight US Olympic marathon trials

-ATLANTA (AP/WOOD) — Galen Rupp, Aliphine Tuliamuk and America’s other top distance runners have claimed their spots on the U.S. Olympic marathon team.
+ATLANTA (AP) — Galen Rupp, Aliphine Tuliamuk and America’s other top distance runners have claimed their spots on the U.S. Olympic marathon team.

 That’s only half the battle.
 Now they have to wait to see if the Tokyo Games will be held.